syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/customize-expand-collapse-icon.md

 # Customize Expand and Collapse Icon in Blazor Gantt Chart Component

-In the Gantt Chart component, you can customize the expand and collapse icons by overriding the default icon classes `.e-icons.e-treegridexpand` and `.e-icons.e-treegridcollapse` with the `content` property.
+In the Gantt Chart component, you can customize the expand and collapse icons by overriding the default icon classes `.e-treegridexpand` and `.e-treegridcollapse` with the `content` property.
 The below sample code demonstrates the customization of the expand and collapse icons.

 ```cshtml
 @using Syncfusion.Blazor.Gantt